 While the notion of zombies as a theoretical thesis can illuminate the debate between physicalism and dualism, as an unanalysed real-life attitude it leads to an unacknowledged (or, at best, semiconscious) sense of being of a different kind from others.
 I have no direct experience of anything that is not my experience yet resembles my experience, and only that which I experience is real to me.
 So, while other people are evidently physically similar to me, there is no sense whatsoever of their being phenomenologically similar.
 Until I started medication, I could only manage my interactions with others by imagining that they were similar to me, by telling myself stories in which their phenomenal experience of their own minds resembled mine.
 And, being what I am, this was a very poor guide to understanding.
 Their minds were quite clearly not like mine.
 To put it colourfully, I felt that everyone but me had been given a copy of the script, that they knew instinctively what was going on in terms of social interaction and knew equally instinctively how to react to social cues that to me seemed arbitrary or meaningless.
 People never seemed to say what was in their minds, or make apparent their intimate first-person reactions to experience.
 Everything seemed to be either taken for granted or couched in innuendo – there were no clear signposts as to what people actually wanted or expected.
 It’s not surprising that numerous psychiatrists suspected that I might be autistic.
 In a way I am, but only in the historical sense of being entirely centred in my own mind and unable to access the minds of others.

 So I found myself in a world of phenomenal beings that, while having some superficial resemblance to me, were nonetheless profoundly different.
 And, of course, they were external, and in this respect they were animate objects who impacted me, as I said above, in much the same way that natural phenomena impacted me.
 Empathy was no guide, as it only told me how their seeming emotions might or might not impact my well-being.
+Indeed, empathy merely added to the problem of understanding other minds, as I apprehended the emotions of others but was unable to decode them.
 Over fifty years of human interaction was a sequence of interactive events in which I had little or no grasp of what The Other (nice French touch there) was undergoing.
 I understood who they were more as if they were secondary characters in a first-person narrative of which I was the protagonist, and not as being people in the same way that I was a person.
 And this, of course, cut both ways – if I had no idea who they were as people, I had no model on which to construct myself as a person.
 To all intents and purposes, I had no idea who I was.

 1.2.1 Finding myself through “me”